GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ```

 Though it has to do some header modification, this filter is even simpler than
-the `ToLower` filter when it comes to handling the bytes!
+the `ToLower` filter when it comes to handling the bytes.
 It simply creates a
-`gzip.Writer` which targets the output, and then uses the `io.Copy` function to
+`gzip.Writer` that targets the output, and then uses the `io.Copy` function to
 write the input to that.
-Just glue code!
+This is just glue code.

 ## Demonstration 4: Dynamic translation